Cavaliers vs. Pacers Prediction & Picks - October 28

 Cavaliers Performance Insights

-- Last year, the Cavaliers were 25th in the NBA offensively (112.3 points scored per game) and best defensively (106.9 points allowed).
+- The Cavaliers posted 112.3 points per game last year (25th-ranked in NBA), but they really thrived on defense, ceding only 106.9 points per contest (best).

-- Cleveland was 25th in the league in rebounds per game (41.1) and second-best in rebounds conceded (41.2) last year.
+- With 41.2 rebounds allowed per game, Cleveland was second-best in the league.
+It ranked 25th in the league by averaging 41.1 rebounds per contest.

-- The Cavaliers were 19th in the league in assists (24.9 per game) last season.
+- The Cavaliers ranked 19th in the NBA with 24.9 assists per contest.

-- Cleveland was the fourth-best squad in the league in turnovers per game (12.4) and fourth-best in turnovers forced (14.7) last year.
+- Cleveland dominated when it came to turnovers, as it ranked fourth-best in the league in turnovers committed (12.4 per game) and fourth-best in forced turnovers (14.7 per contest).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.